Balto-ai/balto-app/README.md

 Balto aims to address these problems by increasing the dog adoption rate at shelters and ultimately, decreasing the number of shelter dogs euthanized each year.

 Our full-stack web application is designed to address a missing market in the dog adoption space: a cross-platform website combining the accessibility of online marketplaces (ex.
 Craigslist, FB Marketplace) with the legitimacy of dog shelters.

-Our site consists of both a user-facing platform to explore and adopt dogs as well as an admin-only dashboard for shelters to manage dogs and adoption inquiries.
+The site consists of both a user-facing platform to explore and adopt dogs as well as an admin-only dashboard for shelters to manage dogs and adoption inquiries.

+## Technologies Used

+- **Front-end:** React, Bootstrap, Material UI
+- **Back-end:** PostgreSQL, Node.js, Express, Firebase for Image Uploading
+- **Security:** Bcrypt for password hashing, JSON Web Tokens for user authentication

 ## Walkthrough